How does Delaware termination law and at-will exceptions actually work?

 What a Delaware termination through Teamed looks like operationally:

 Pricing is one number per employee per month with no FX mark-up between the currency you pay us in and the US dollars Teamed remits in Delaware.
-Statutory employer cost (FICA, FUTA, Delaware unemployment-insurance on the $14,500 wage base, and the City of Wilmington Earned Income Tax at 1.25 percent if the employee worked within city limits) passes through at cost.
+Statutory employer cost (FICA, FUTA, Delaware unemployment-insurance on the $14,500 wage base, the 0.2 percent Operations and Technology Assessment, and the Delaware Paid Leave contribution where your headcount triggers it) passes through at cost, alongside employee withholdings such as the City of Wilmington Earned Income Tax at 1.25 percent where the employee works within city limits.
+For the full Delaware UI rate schedule see Delaware state income tax & unemployment insurance.

 EOR works while you are testing the Delaware market, running a small remote team, or sitting on one or two Delaware hires inside a wider US footprint.
+See the full Employer of Record overview for how the model works across all US states.
 The state's covenant, four-employee discrimination threshold, final-pay mechanic, criminal-wage-theft layer, broad whistleblower statute, and corporate-versus-employment trap make the platform earn its keep clearly here.

 Once you have 10 to 12 Delaware employees and a predictable hiring run-rate, the maths of running your own Delaware-registered entity starts to flip.
+That's when the model no longer fits and you can graduate to entity.
 Delaware is one of the easier states to register a foreign-qualified subsidiary in.
 The per-state compliance overhead amortises faster than in most states.
-Teamed's EOR vs Entity Crossover Calculator shows you the month the model graduates.
+Teamed's EOR vs Entity Crossover Calculator shows you the exact month that crossover hits.
 We tell you proactively when it does.

 Delaware is the state where the corporate-incorporation reputation does most of the misdirection work.
 Multi-state founders assume their Delaware-incorporated parent puts the workforce under Delaware termination law.
 It does not.
 The law catches only the Delaware-working employee.
 When it does catch them, the trap is unusual: Pressman recognised the implied covenant of good faith and fair dealing in every Delaware employment contract, narrowly construed across four categories.
 The fourth, falsification of records to create fictitious grounds for termination, is the one that converts almost every weak-documentation termination into a viable suit.
 Layer on the four-employee discrimination threshold, the 300-day filing clock, the 2024 wage-theft criminal exposure above $1,500, and a whistleblower statute reaching independent contractors, and the state quietly punches above its weight on employee-side litigation.